ahankinson/sniff/README.md

     $> python testrunner.py

 It will run the filetype sniffer over three test sets containing a number of HTML, JavaScript, and plaintext files, and produce an overall score for its predictions on these files.
+The test set is drawn from a number of places, including test sets for HTML, JavaScript, and Plain Text encodings.
+Consult the README in each subforlder in test for the sources of each set of files.

 ## Design